 The news is full of doom and gloom and there’s a lot of uncertainty about the future.
 People are clearly wanting control and going into survival mode, as the ‘toilet paper wars’ visibly demonstrate.

 If you fail to plan, you plan to fail and your laboratory business is no exception.

 But, did you know, if you are an accredited laboratory you have within your grasp a tool kit to help see you through these difficult times?

 Let’s take a look at what you can do to make sure your business ‘stays alive’.

 1. Managing Human resources

-People are going to be away, whether its because of self-isolation or other imposed sanctions relating to public distancing.
-If you’re in a lab, you should have some processes of delegation, especially if you have been a follower of ISO 17025 for a few years, as the previous version clearly required this.
-This is the time to dust these off, review what you have in place, and be prepared to implement these arrangements at short notice.
+If you’re in a lab, you should have some processes of delegation in place, particularly if you have been a follower of ISO 17025 for a few years, since the previous version clearly required this.
+This is the time to dust off your delegation plans, review what you have in place, and be prepared to implement them at short notice.

 Look at your records of competency for your staff.
 Do you have redundancy built in?
 Develop a plan to boost the capabilities of staff to ensure you have competent staff to perform your testing and calibration activities.